Pat Morita: Happy Days

+As the new owner, Morita moonlighted as a martial arts instructor, teaching self-defense classes at the drive-in after hours.
+He also played "Arnold" as a guest star during seasons four and six before returning as a recurring character for season 10 (1982–83) and as a guest star in the final 11th season.
+Morita also reprised the character of Arnold on Blansky's Beauties in 1977.

 The Karate Kid film series

-Morita gained particular fame during the 1980s for his work as Mr. Miyagi in the Karate Kid films.
-The original preferred choice was Toshiro Mifune, who had appeared in the Akira Kurosawa films Rashomon (1950), Seven Samurai (1954), and The Hidden Fortress (1958), but the actor did not speak English.
+During the 1970s, Morita gained particular fame on Happy Days before his work as Mr. Miyagi in the Karate Kid films.
+The original preferred choice was Toshiro Mifune, who had appeared in the Akira Kurosawa films Rashomon (1950), Seven Samurai (1954), and The Hidden Fortress (1958), but Mifune did not speak English.
 Morita later auditioned for the role, but was initially rejected for the part due to his close association with stand-up comedy, and with the character Arnold from Happy Days.
 Producer Jerry Weintraub in particular did not want Morita, as he saw him as a comedic actor.
 Morita eventually tested five times before Weintraub himself offered him the role, ultimately winning it because he grew a beard and patterned his accent after his uncle.
-After he was cast and although he had been using the name Pat for years, Weintraub suggested that he be billed with his given name to sound "more ethnic".
+After Morita was cast and although he had been using the name Pat for years, Weintraub suggested that Morita be billed with his given name to sound "more ethnic".